 Very rarely, this vaccine can cause a severe allergic reaction.

-You will not be able to choose the brand of vaccine you receive.
+You will now be able to choose between the two brands of vaccine which are available in Singapore.

 Both the Pfizer-BioNTech and the Moderna vaccines have met the stringent safety and efficacy criteria required by the Health Sciences Authority.
-In administering the vaccination programme, the Ministry of Health will consider which vaccines are most appropriate for different population subgroups in Singapore.
+However, please be aware that there are slight differences between the Pfizer-BioNTech and the Moderna vaccine (e.g age group eligibility and the time interval between the 2 doses).

 The Ministry of Health (MOH) has set up multiple vaccination centres across the island.
 The mass vaccination programme has been rolled out in phases.
 It commenced with healthcare workers on the 30th December 2020, and vaccinations for the elderly started on 27th January 2021.
 Seniors aged 60-69 are currently being vaccinated and vaccinations for the general public are expected to begin in April 2021.